 As with all home repairs, take your time to ensure your measurements are as accurate as possible.

 The differences between Type A and Type B uPVC door handles are the fixing method and the size of the handles.
-If you’re ordering a replacement, check all of the measurements provided in this guide.
+Check all the measurements provided in this guide if you’re ordering a replacement.

 What does Type B mean for Door Handles?